GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 known as _checkerboarding_.

 With each frame rendering opportunity, it's possible to track how much of the latest visual updates actually got to the screen.
-This is broadly known as _frame throughput_.
+Measuring the ability to do so over many frames (or time) is broadly known as _frame throughput_.

 If the GPU is really bogged down, the browser (or platform) may even begin to throttle the rate at which it attempts visual updates and thus decreases